Prince of Persia: The Forgotten Sands: Gameplay

 Prince of Persia: The Forgotten Sands is the name of multiple action-adventure puzzle-platform video games; in each the player takes control of an unnamed Prince navigating environments set in Ancient Persia.
 All versions incorporate platforming, magical powers often based on a form of time manipulation, and limited combat sequences.

 In the main versions for PlayStation 3 (PS3), Xbox 360 (360) and Windows, the gameplay is equivalent to earlier entries in the Sands of Time continuity, with the Prince navigating 3D environments using a combination of standard acrobatics and magical abilities.
 Threats include enemies in arena-style encounters, and traps which must be navigated.
 The Prince's move set outside basic movement include climbing, a wall run to traverse gaps, wall jumping, balancing on beams, swinging from horizontal and climbing vertical poles.
 The game is set around a large palace complex, with a magical safe zone available at points through the story.

 After a point in the game, the Prince gains access to different magical powers, the most basic of which is a limited-use "rewind" function which resets time if the player makes a mistake or the Prince takes damage.
 The powers are themed around the elements; the "Water" powers allow the freezing of water flows to make walls and poles for navigation, the "Earth" power restores destroyed elements of the environment, while Wind and Fire powers are used in combat as offensive spells.
 Combat has the Prince fighting groups of enemies, relying on dodging and rolling to avoid hits.
 Killing enemies grants a form of experience points, which can be used to upgrade existing abilities and statistics such as health, and unlock new powers.
-This version features rewards unlocked with points through UPlay; these rewards include an experience point boosts and additional costumes based on both Prince of Persia characters and Ezio from the Assassin's Creed series.
+This version featured rewards unlocked with points through UPlay; these rewards included an experience point boosts and additional costumes based on both Prince of Persia characters and Ezio from the Assassin's Creed series.
 UPlay support ended for 360 and PS3 in 2017, and for Windows in 2021, locking off UPlay content.